chialab/dna/docs/Migration.md

 * Some event validation error messages have been changed
 * Some component constructor error messages have been changed
 * Some properties validation error messages have been changed
-* Life cycle hook invokations have been align with specification: now the `attributeChangedCallback` is called on every `setAttribute` even if the new value is the same of the old one, as well as `connectedCallback` is invoked on `appendChild` event if the node is already the last of the parent.
+* Life cycle have been align with specification: now the `attributeChangedCallback` is called on every `setAttribute` even if the new value is the same of the old one, as well as `connectedCallback` is invoked on `appendChild` event if the node is already the last of the parent.

 ## Migration